 There are no hard-and-fast rules about what hook size you have to use with any given yarn weight; hook size is a matter of preference.
 Everyone's crocheting varies to a certain degree, which means that your preferred hook size might (or might not) be a little different than another crocheter's.
 Also, the hook size you want to use might vary considerably, depending on the type of project you are trying to crochet.

-- When crocheting potholders and similar projects, which need to be tight enough to provide insulation yet somewhat flexible, I generally like to use an H hook, which would usually be in the neighborhood of 5.0 mm, depending on hook manufacturer.
+- When crocheting pot holders and similar projects, which need to be tight enough to provide insulation yet somewhat flexible, use an H hook, which would usually be in the neighborhood of 5.0 mm, depending on hook manufacturer.

-- If you want to crochet a drapey, flexible fabric, a larger crochet hook is the way to go -- perhaps a hook in the I / J / K range would work to achieve your objective.
+- If you want to crochet a drapey, flexible fabric, a larger crochet hook is the way to go—perhaps a hook in the I, J, or/ K range would work to achieve your objective.

-- When working Tunisian crochet with worsted weight yarn, I've been using a size J Tunisian crochet hook.
+- When working Tunisian crochet with worsted weight yarn, you might use a size J Tunisian crochet hook.
 That tends to create a seriously thick fabric.
-In many cases, a larger hook would be an improvement; large Tunisian crochet hooks are on my "wish list" for future purchase.
+In many cases, a larger hook would be an improvement.

-- When crocheting with multiple colors using the tapestry crochet technique, I might -- or might not -- vary my hook size considerably, depending on the project and what I am trying to achieve with it.
+- When crocheting with multiple colors using the tapestry crochet technique, you might vary your hook size considerably, depending on the project and what you're trying to achieve with it.

-- When crocheting with worsted weight yarn, the Craft Yarn Council recommends using a hook in the 5.5 — 6.5 mm size range (I–9 to K–10 1⁄2.)
-Learn more here.
+- When crocheting with worsted weight yarn, the Craft Yarn Council recommends using a hook in the 5.5–6.5 mm size range (I–9 to K–10 1/2).

 Wool Processing and Spinning: Worsted vs. Woolen

-The word "worsted" does not always refer to a yarn weight.
-It can also refer, among other things, to a method of processing wool -- the worsted method, as opposed to the woolen method.
+The word "worsted" does not always refer to yarn weight.
+It can also refer, among other things, to a method of processing wool—the worsted method, as opposed to the woolen method.
 The distinctions might be of interest to spinners, textile designers, textile engineers, yarn manufacturers, and educators, but isn't strictly a necessary part of the average crocheter's knowledge base.